space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

 ### Soul ranking

 Souls are now divided into 3 different grades: **Low-value**, **Medium-value**, and **High-value.**
- - **Low-value** souls will be that of 'normal' personnel (Civillians, common Engineers, common Medics, et cetera)
+ - **Low-value** souls will be that of 'normal' personnel (ie. Civillians, Department Staff)
- - **Medium-value** souls will be that of 'special' personnel (ie. Security Officers and Cadets, most of Command)
+ - **Medium-value** souls will be that of 'special' personnel (ie. Security Officers/Cadets, most of Command)
  - **High-value** souls will be that of 'unique' personnel (ie. Captain, Head of Security, Antagonists)</p>
 Your soul's essence will be dependent on it's grade, Low-value having the least base amount, and High-value having the most.
 Players may rise through the rankings via killing other player-controlled characters.